 I grew up in Glendale, California, home to one of the largest Armenian populations outside of Armenia’s capital city of Yerevan.
-My best friend in grade school was Armenian and I have several friends in the Armenian community.
+My best friend in elementary school was Armenian and I have several friends in the Armenian community.
 In school the Armenian Genocide was remembered each year and Armenians run my barbershop and favorite restaurant.
-Even one of my former bosses was Armenian.
+One of my former bosses was also Armenian.
 Consequently, Armenia has been near the top of my destination list for years and visiting Yerevan was a big motive for my larger trip to the Caucasus.

 * * *

 Stepping off the train and into the frigid cold, I had no plan for the day ahead—I just wanted to see as much of Yerevan as I could before my 3am flight to Istanbul the next morning.

 Yerevan has a beautiful Soviet-era railway station styled in Stalin’s preferred Socialist realism.
 A grand concourse sat empty at this early hour and there was no heat inside—it was just as cold outside as it was inside.